Eiffel Tower schedule : hours of operation and busy times

 For safety reasons, especially concerns arising from inclement weather or heavy visitor traffic, admission and hours of operation at the Eiffel Tower may be temporarily restricted.
 Wind, heavy storms or particularly heavy traffic may prompt the staff to limit access to the second level.
 Similarly, some areas are sometimes closed to the public for safety reasons.

-In addition, if you want to avoid the busiest times and do not have a front-of-line ticket, it's best to go in the morning or at the very end of the day.
+In addition, if you want to avoid the busiest times it's best to go in the morning or at the very end of the day.